Are you an adviser? Go to Unbiased Pro

 Give a round-up of business highlights and thank them for their custom.
 You could also use this as a chance to cross-sell by communicating your specialisms.

-Using an eCRM will help you organise your contact database and send professional-looking emails.
+Using electronic customer relationship management (eCRM) will help you organise your contact database and send professional-looking emails.

 You can segment your clients, for example, by interest, where the lead came from or countless demographic or geographic conditions.